Homeless Services Center

 Make a Difference at HSC!

-See what other items are on our general Spring 2014 Wish List
+Check out the items on our general Summer 2014 Wish List

 Check out our Wish List for the Family Shelter on Amazon -- educational toys, art supplies, games, and day planner calendars to support children and families experiencing homelessness